erroronline1/caro/readme.md

 ## Statement on technical guidelines on data security
 This software aims to match as much relevant aspects of security measures as reasonable and possible.
 The software is *not* responsible for the infrastructure though.
 Running the neccessary servers, backups, networks device user registration, etc. are within the duties of your IT-department.

+#### Encryption statement
+> **Unfortunately there is no reasonable way to encrypt data considering personnel fluctuations and mobile access.
+Public encryption key files would be spread.
+Long term data availability (up to 30 years) for staff is critical.
+Data safety measures have to depend on unreachability for the network from outside.
+Frontend and backend are supposed to run within a closed network.**

 ### Web Application
 [according to BSI](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/TechnischeRichtlinien/TR03161/BSI-TR-03161-2.pdf?__blob=publicationFile&v=10) for web applications